 Fixes above should most probably resolve the issue that iPhone Wi-Fi greyed out.
 But if your iPhone Wi-Fi is still not working, please check your Wi-Fi router with another iPhone and make sure there is no problem with it.
 If you confirm the Wi-Fi router works fine, the most probable cause for this issue is an hardware issue.
 In another word, the Wi-Fi antenna on your iPhone is defective.
 You are then required to walk up to an Apple store nearby and get your device repaired.

 Did you find the article helpful?
-We do hope one of the above solution helps you of out the trouble that iPhone Wi-Fi is not working.
+We do hope one of the above solution helps you of out the trouble that iPhone Wi-Fi is not working after iOS 11.3 update.